RedNetty/IPGeolocate-Java/README.md

 2. Navigate into the project folder. cd Geolocation-App

+3. Input your API Key from https://ipgeolocation.io/ in the Main Class

-3. Build the project.
+4. Build the project.
    mvn clean install

-4. Run the application.
+5. Run the application.
    java -jar target/geolocation-app.jar

 ## Usage